-- non-violent crisis intervention

-- documenting principles

 - 2.0 The Service has support services reflective of its specific needs and may include housekeeping, dietary, clerical and maintenance.
-The educational requirements and knowledge base for these positions is in alignment with the sponsoring hospital/agency.
+The educational requirements and knowledge base for these positions is in alignment with the sponsoring hospital /agency.

-- 2.1 Individuals holding these positions in a Withdrawal Management Service are sensitive to the client population, the program environment and confidentiality requirements.
+- 2.1 Individuals holding these positions in a Withdrawal Management Service are sensitive to the client population, the program environment and confidentiality.

-- 3.0 The Service ensures that recruitment and hiring of Coordinators and Supervisors is consistent with recognized minimum education, skills, knowledge base and core competency requirements.
+- 3.0 The Service ensures that recruitment and hiring of Coordinators and Supervisors is consistent with recognised minimum education, skills, knowledge base and core competency requirements.

 - 3.1 A minimum of a Bachelor Degree in a Health or Human Services discipline complimented by addiction studies and/or equivalent combination of education and experience.
 A minimum of three years clinical experience in the addiction and/or related health field is required.
 Certified Clinical Supervisor and/or other relevant certification is an asset.

 - 3.2 Demonstrated core competencies including:

 - leadership skills

 - interpersonal communication skills

 - problem solving skills

 - conflict resolution skills

 - staff management/supervision skills

 - organizational skills

 - diversity management

 - clinical supervision

 - 3.3 Skills and knowledge in:

 - human resource management

 - quality assurance and risk management

 - shift scheduling

-- providing staff training and education
+- ability to train and provide education to staff

-- report writing
+- report writing skills

-- the use of computers and applicable software
+- computer skills

-- debriefing techniques
+- debriefing skills

 - vicarious trauma/compassion fatigue

 - models of withdrawal management service delivery

-- 4.0 The recruitment of and hiring criteria for the Manager/Director is the responsibility of the sponsoring hospital/agency. - 4.1 Recognizing that Withdrawal Management Services tend to be complex, it is recommended that the Manager/Director minimally meets the qualifications required for a Supervisor/Coordinator and is knowledgeable and experienced in the addictions field. - 5.0 The Service ensures recruitment of volunteers with recognized skills relevant to their roles/duties, where applicable.
+- 4.0 The recruitment of and hiring criteria for the Manager/Director is the responsibility of the sponsoring hospital /agency.

+- 4.1 Recognizing that Withdrawal Management Services tend to be complex, it is recommended that the Manager/Director minimally meets the qualification required for a Supervisor/Coordinator and is knowledgeable and experienced in the addictions field.

+5.0 The Service ensures recruitment of volunteers with recognized skills relevant to their roles/duties, where applicable.